ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 1. [Apple Developers![External link icon](https://console.bluemix.net/docs/api/content/icons/launch-glyph.svg?lang=en)](https://developer.apple.com/) account to send remote notifications from {{site.data.keyword.mobilepushshort}} service instance on {{site.data.keyword.Bluemix_short}} (the provider) to iOS devices and applications.
 2. Xcode for importing and enhancing your code.

-## Create a mobile project from basic Swift starter kit
+## Create a mobile app from basic Swift starter kit
 {: #get_code}

-1. Navigate to [Mobile Dashboard](https://console.bluemix.net/developer/mobile/dashboard) to create your `Project` from pre-defined `Starter Kits`.
+1. Navigate to [Mobile Dashboard](https://console.bluemix.net/developer/mobile/dashboard) to create your `App` from pre-defined `Starter Kits`.
 2. Click on **Starter Kits** and scroll down to select **Basic** Starter Kit.
     ![](images/solution6/mobile_dashboard.png)
-3. Enter a project name which will also be the Xcode project and app name.
+3. Enter a app name which will also be the Xcode project and app name.
-4. Select `Swift` as your language and check the mobile services on the right pane.
+4. Select `iOS-Swift` as your language and check the mobile services on the right pane.
     ![](images/solution6/create_new_project.png)
-5. Click on `Create Project` to scaffold an iOS Swift App.
+5. Click on **Create** to scaffold an iOS Swift App.
-6. A new `Project` will be created under Projects tab on the left pane.
+6. A new App will be created under **Apps** tab on the left pane.

 ​      **Note:** {{site.data.keyword.mobilepushshort}} and {{site.data.keyword.mobileanalytics_short}} Services should already be added with the Basic Starter.

 ## Download the code and setup client SDKs
-If you haven't downloaded the code yet, Click on `Download Code` under Projects > `Your Mobile Project` The downloaded code comes with **{{site.data.keyword.mobilepushshort}}** and **{{site.data.keyword.mobileanalytics_short}}** Client SDKs included.
+If you haven't downloaded the code yet, Click on `Download Code` under Apps > `Your Mobile App` The downloaded code comes with **{{site.data.keyword.mobilepushshort}}** and **{{site.data.keyword.mobileanalytics_short}}** Client SDKs included.
 The Client SDKs are available on CocoaPods and Carthage.
 For this solution, you will use CocoaPods.

 1. To install CocoaPods on your machine, Open the `Terminal` and run the below command.